dlzhry2/patient-appt-demo/README.md

 Simply navigate to http://localhost:8000/docs#
 This documents the API, and you can interact directly from the web page.

-Alternatively, you could perform requests against the local endpoint using a tool of your choice such a cURL or Postman.
+Alternatively, you can perform requests against the local endpoint using a tool of your choice such a cURL or Postman.

 If you would like to run the application in dev mode, then follow the instructions in the `./panda-app` README.